Are you interested in selling Medicare Advantage plans successfully?

-Once they tell me which way they want to go, which 9 out of 10 times we’re going to go the Medicare Advantage route, then I do my homework.
+Once they tell me which way they want to go, which 9 out of 10 times it’s Medicare Advantage, then I do my homework.
 I get my doctor list, my prescription list.

 Once I’ve used that list and done my analysis to determine which product is best, I pull out the product, put it in front of them and I tell them,

-Now I do run every now and then into the scenario where they have seven ducks and I’ve got five out of seven covered and I’ll tell them, “Okay, well this plan I’ve got five out of seven, with this one I’ve got four out of the seven.”
+I do run into the scenario where I’ve got five out of seven of their doctors or meds covered and I’ll tell them, “Okay, well this plan I’ve got five out of seven, with this one I’ve got four out of the seven.”